Frequently Asked Questions

 How do 3D materials compare to traditional materials?

 The 3D materials I use have been very carefully selected for sound production.
 The High-Impact Polystyrene used for Pereira 3D Balance Barrels is completely different from the properties of traditional wood (and 3D Wood) but also has unique advantages.
-This polymer is exceptionally light and vibrates so easily compared to other materials used for instrument manufacturing.
-This creates a free-blowing experience with easy response across the entire range.
+This polymer is exceptionally light and vibrates very easily compared to other materials used for instrument manufacturing.
+This means the synthetic Balance barrels provide a free-blowing experience with an easy response across the entire range and a slightly brighter sound compared to 3D Woods.
 The polyurethane material used for Pereira 3D ligatures most closely resembles fabric-style ligatures.
-However, while just as flexible, the slightly harder/more rigid texture of polyurethane gives a fuller, less dampened sound and quicker response.
+However, while just as flexible, polyurethane's slightly harder/more rigid texture gives a fuller, less dampened sound with a quicker response.

-As of June 2016, Pereira 3D offers 3D Blackwood and 3D Mahogany, which combines the benefits of synthetic materials and the depth of sound found in traditionally-used woods.
+Pereira 3D began offering 3D Blackwood and 3D Mahogany materials in June 2016.
+3D Woods have been a breakthrough, combining the benefits of synthetic materials and the warmth/depth of sound found in traditionally used woods.
 This material will not crack, warp, or change over time and is also lightweight like the High-Impact Polystyrene material used for Balance Barrels.

 What level of musician can these products benefit?